gabriellewee/portfolio/archive/2013-07-19-for-lack-of-a-better-title.md

 ![Artist Alley goodies](2013-07-19-goodies.jpg 'Artist Alley goodies')

-I'd been drooling over the Sailor Senshi print for months - since Animation on Display in February, actually - and I finally gave in and bought it!
+I’d been drooling over the Sailor Senshi print for months - since Animation on Display in February, actually - and I finally gave in and bought it!
 Such a beautiful print, and Sailor Saturn is right up front where she belongs.
 Love her so much.

 School has been as hectic as ever.
 I just completed Intro to Animation with a solid B+!
 I got an A- on both the final project and final exam.
-With all the hard work I put in and how difficult the class was, I'm satisfied with this grade.
+With all the hard work I put in and how difficult the class was, I’m satisfied with this grade.

 Some WIP shots -